 You are driving along on a New Jersey highway when you see flashing lights in your rear-view mirror.
 The first thing most individuals do is get nervous.
 You may have driven into the shoulder of the road, been driving too fast, or maybe you didn't make a complete stop at a stop sign or traffic light.
-What started out as a moving violation or something as minor as a broken taillight can turn into a DWI arrest if there are signs that you are intoxicated?
-What should you do when you get pulled over in New Jersey and you are subsequently accused of DWI?
+What started out as a moving violation or something as minor as a broken taillight can turn into a DWI arrest if there are signs that you are intoxicated.
+What should you do when you get pulled over in New Jersey?

 Police Observation Of A Driver

 The side effects of alcohol can include irrational behavior, drowsiness, vision impairment, lack of coordination and slurred speech.
 Police officers will often pull drivers over because they are driving with no headlights during the evening, they are driving too slow or too fast, for failure to use a signal when turning, ignoring a stop sign, and for a variety of other reasons.
 Whatever the reason, the officer needs probable cause to pull over a driver and issuing a citation.
 If an officer witnesses a motor vehicle being operated in an unlawful manner or if the driver is in violation of any other regulation under Title 39 of New Jersey's statutes, the officer can engage in a traffic stop.